-Peter Gill Case is a sustainable architect and developer living in Providence, RI.
-Peter is a trustee of the Rockefeller Family Fund (having served from 2007-2014 as the chairperson).
+Peter Gill Case is a co-founder and co-chair of BankFWD, and a sustainable architect and developer living in Providence, RI.
+He is a trustee of the Rockefeller Family Fund (having served from 2007-2014 as the chairperson) and Rockefeller Philanthropy Advisors.
 Peter is co-founder of the Equation Campaign, engaged in supporting the climate movement and the just transition to a clean energy economy.
 Closer to home, Peter is the vice-chair of the RI Energy Efficiency and Resource Management Council.
 He has an MArch from Rhode Island School of Design, M.Ed from Harvard University and a BA from Brown University in Urban Studies.

-Vanessa Fajans-Turner has a 15-year track record in the field of sustainable development with a focus on climate and environmental programming.
-She has previously worked as the Managing Director for SDG Financing for the UN Sustainable Development Solutions Network, the Associate Director of the Avatar Alliance Foundation, and in the documentary space as a producer for Seasons 1 and 2 of National Geographic’s Emmy Award-winning documentary series, Years of Living Dangerously.
-She is currently a fellow with the VC firm Yard Ventures, an advisor to Investable Oceans, and a Term Member of the Council on Foreign Relations.
-She has an MA in International Relations and Economics from Johns Hopkins-SAIS and a BA from Harvard.
+Vanessa Fajans-Turner serves as Founding Principal with Investable Oceans, and an advisor to the City of Ithaca’s Green New Deal.
+She was previously the SDG Financing Director for the UN Sustainable Development Solutions Network, the Associate Director for James Cameron’s Avatar Alliance Foundation, and a producer for Seasons 1 and 2 of National Geographic’s Emmy Award-winning documentary series, Years of Living Dangerously.
+She is currently a member of the Council on Foreign Relations and Venture Partners for Hatziememos Libby, as well as a CNN Opinion contributor, siting on the advisory boards of The Resolution Project, William, Jeff and Jennifer Gross Family Foundation, and Amazon Watch.
+She has an MA from Johns Hopkins-SAIS and a BA from Harvard.